ibm-cloud-docs/openwhisk/actions_javascript.md

     ```
     {: codeblock}

 2. A call is made to the NASA APOD API, and fields are extracted from the JSON result.
-For more information about which Node.js packages you can use in your actions, see [System details and limits](/docs/openwhisk?topic=cloud-functions-openwhisk_reference#openwhisk_ref_javascript).
+For more information about which Node.js packages you can use in your actions, see [Runtimes](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_javascript_environments).

 3. Create an action named `apod`.
     ```